Corporate Social Responsibility

 Cultural diversity

-We aim to increase cultural awareness and sensitivity by organising ‘multicultural in-house days’ and bias training as well as working with organisations such as Young Global People.
-For 15 years, this organisation has acted as a bridge between highly educated multicultural talent and the business community and government.
+We aim to increase cultural awareness and sensitivity by organising ‘multicultural in-house days’ and bias training as well as working with organisations such as Stichting Lequal and Bridges.
+Bridges Network aims to build a bridge between bicultural/first-generation students and commercial legal practice.
+Stichting Lequal is dedicated to promoting cultural and intersectional diversity within the Dutch legal profession.